 Reading works in a similar fashion.
 Before we can understand what we have read, text must enter the brain via our eyes in a rapid and orderly manner.
 This process, too, needs to become effortless and efficient to allow readers to focus their attention on what is read rather than how it is read.
 Like playing the piano, the physical process of reading can be trained.
 Therefore, comprehensive reading instruction should deliberately address proper form and technique when taking in text.

 Developing readers need to master three key aspects of the physical act of reading: (1) They need to be able to navigate their eyes across lines of print systematically and sequentially (from left to right in English); (2) they need to be able to visually process words correctly; and (3) they need to be able to do these things rapidly and effortlessly for extended periods of time.
 Technology provides particularly innovative opportunities and solutions to help students develop these critical skills.

 The ease with which our eyes move across lines of print, how sequentially and fluently we take in information, and how strenuous the reading process is, will affect how long we read, how often we read, and the value and pleasure we take away from what we read.

 For both musicians and readers, the first step to mastery--and the joy that comes with it--is a physical one.

-CTA: For more tips on the Physical domain and how to build lifelong readers, download our free “Tips for Building Lifelong Readers: A Teacher’s Guide to Understanding and Integrating the 3 Domains of Reading.
+For more tips on the Physical domain and how to build lifelong readers, download a free chapter from “Tips for Building Lifelong Readers: A Teacher’s Guide to Understanding and Integrating the 3 Domains of Reading.